NuCore vs. Lifeproof Vinyl Flooring – Which Is Better?

 Wear Layer

-Wear layers are like the bodyguards of your flooring.
 Having more wear layers between your topcoat and the decorative layer will extend the floor’s life.
-A rating of around twenty to twenty-eight mils is recommended for commercial and high traffic areas.
+A rating of around twenty to twenty-eight miles is recommended for commercial and high-traffic areas.

 As for Lifeproof vinyl flooring, it comes in various wear layers.
 The most popular sizes are 6 mm and 12 mm.
 Additionally, it has 22 mm, but that’s not found on all designs.